wunonejoe/Ecommerce-RFM-Intent-Segmentation/README.md

 # RFM-I: Intent-Aware Customer Segmentation for Coupon Targeting

-*E-Commerce Customer Segmentation Using a Modified RFM Model — May 2025 to Jul 2025*
+*E-Commerce Customer Segmentation Using a Modified RFM Model*

 📊 **[See the results →](RESULTS.md)** — headline numbers and key charts, no code required.